Usage manual for Barky

 - 2 micro USB charging cables

-- Just mount the reflector and sensors at the same height facing each-other.
+- Just mount the led and sensors at the same height facing each-other.

-- If they do not reflect well it will beep and the red led on top will light up.
+- If they do not connect well it will beep and the red led on top will light up.

 - Turn them towards each-other until the beeping stops.
 If the beeping does not stop or it triggers randomly please see the troubleshoot below.